 Are collard greens healthy?

 Yes!
-Collard greens are an excellent source of Vitamin A, Vitamin C, and Calcium, as well as a pretty good source of Vitamin K, Iron, Vitamin B-6, and Magnesium.
+Collard greens are an excellent source of Vitamin A, Vitamin C, Folate, and Calcium, as well as a pretty good source of Vitamin K, Iron, Vitamin B-6, and Magnesium.
 Collard Greens (like most leafy greens) also contain thiamin, niacin, pantothenic acid, and choline.
 More on the nutritional benefits can be found here.

 🤢 Why are collard greens bitter?